yogitami/notes/DesignPattern.md

   - You use Caching (Proxy pattern) in this case.
   - @Transactional in Springboot works on this pattern.
     **Design**
       - Create a proxy later : which will add as an intermediary between your application & third party payment API.
 This proxy will cache the transaction status responses, and before forwarding the request to the third party service, it will check whether the transaction status is already cached.
+(Zomato)
       - Caching Mechanism :
         The cache will store the transaction statuses, and a cache expiration time will be set to ensure that the information is periodically refreshed.
     ```